 This comprehensive model embraces a patient-centred approach, offering a supportive environment and immediate referrals for testing and treatment.
 The intervention involves NSP staff offering brief interventions, with direct referrals to the Deen Clinic.
-The clinic staff conduct patient-centred intakes, inclusive of blood-borne viruses (BBV), sexual health screenings and vaccinations.
-A General Practitioner provides HCV treatment and primary healthcare services, ensuring holistic care beyond the immediate focus on BBV's.
+The clinic staff conduct patient-centred intakes, inclusive of BBV and STI screenings and vaccinations.
+A General Practitioner provides HCV treatment and primary healthcare services, ensuring holistic care beyond the immediate focus on blood-borne viruses.